 Watering systems for greenhouses

-There are basically two types of irrigation systems: Ground and sprinkler systems.
+There are two types of irrigation systems: Ground and sprinkler systems.
 Not every plant needs the same amount of water, for example, lettuce doesn't need as much water as hibiscus.
 So you want to pair the plants by their water needs and install the watering system accordingly.
-You can utilize shelves, benches, and racks in order to organize them better.
+You can utilize shelves, benches, and racks to organize them better.

 Hydroponic systems are meant for growing without soil.
 It normally uses Rockwool or perlite to provide a stable foundation for the roots.
 The crops are planted in trays on tables that float in the water.
 So they don't even touch the ground.
 Hydroponic greenhouses are not affected by low temperatures in the soil, which makes it a great alternative option for year-round growing as well.